Esri/arcgis-experience-builder-sdk-resources/widgets/runtime-data-source-without-saving-to-config/README.md

 # Runtime data source without saving to config

-A runtime data source that is not saved to the app config.
+The sample demonstrates how to generate a runtime data source that is not saved to the app config.
 It is designed to create a data source dynamically based on the provided service URL.
 It is a simplified version of the 'add data' widget.

 ## How to use the sample